How to integrate Render MCP with Autogen

 Introduction

 This guide walks you through connecting Render to AutoGen using the Composio tool router.
-By the end, you'll have a working Render agent that can deploy latest code to staging service, restart production web service now, get current status of all services, list recent build failures and errors through natural language commands.
+By the end, you'll have a working Render agent that can deploy latest code to staging service, restart production web service now, get current status of all services through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Render account through Composio's Render MCP server.